TheHoodedFoot/SpaceLCD/README.md

 ## Inkscape Plugin

 The code also includes a plugin for Inkscape version 1.0, which requires [scour](http://github.com/scour-project/scour) to be installed.
-The plugin uploads the current Inkscape drawing to the SpaceMouse, which is useful for developing a GUI.
+The plugin uploads the current Inkscape drawing to the SpaceMouse, which is useful when prototyping GUI elements.

 ## Built With